-With a zip code (33156) that has been consistently ranked as the most upscale in the United States, Pinecrest is without a doubt one of the most affluent, suburban villages in the county.
+With a zip code (33156) that’s consistently ranked among the most upscale in the United States, Pinecrest is one of Miami’s most desirable neighborhoods.
 Single family homes range in style from Mediterranean, to modern, to smart homes featuring vaulted ceilings, elevators, infinity pools, spacious entertaining areas and lushly landscaped, acre+ multi-million dollar estates.
-Condos and townhouses offer a more affordable housing option in the area with prices ranging from the mid $200’s to the $1 million+.
+Condos and townhouses offer a more affordable housing option in the area, with prices ranging from mid-$200K to $1 million+.

 Pinecrest, FL is Home to Some of South Florida’s Most Beautiful Attractions and a Rich History